UniFi G6 Bullet vs Pro Bullet vs PTZ: Business Camera Guide (February 2026)

 Key Takeaway

-The G6 Pro Bullet costs 2.4x more than the standard G6 Bullet ($479 vs $199), making strategic camera placement crucial for multi-camera deployments.
-For a 16-camera business installation, a mixed deployment approach can save over $2,000 while maintaining comprehensive security coverage.
-However, businesses with functioning G5 or G4 camera systems should focus on expansion rather than replacement.
+The G6 Pro Bullet costs 2.4x more than the standard G6 Bullet ($479 vs $199), making strategic camera placement important for multi-camera deployments.
+For a 16-camera business installation, a mixed deployment approach saves $3,080 while maintaining comprehensive security coverage.
+Businesses with functioning G5 or G4 camera systems should focus on expansion rather than replacement.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.

-When planning security systems for businesses, I frequently encounter the same scenario: a client needs 16 cameras for comprehensive coverage, and the choice between the UniFi G6 Bullet at $199 and the G6 Pro Bullet at $479 represents a $4,480 budget difference.
+When planning security systems for businesses, I frequently encounter the same scenario: a client needs 16 cameras for comprehensive coverage, but the per-unit price difference between the G6 Bullet and G6 Pro Bullet adds up quickly across a full installation.
 This isn't just about individual camera selection—it's about understanding how to deploy the right camera in the right location while maintaining fiscal responsibility.

 After implementing dozens of UniFi camera systems, from small professional offices to 50,000-square-foot warehouses, we learned that the solution isn't always choosing the most expensive option.
 The key lies in understanding which locations benefit from premium features and which perform excellently with standard capabilities.